mdarlow/Internship-C-Sharp/README.md

 ## Introduction

 During my time at Prosper IT Consulting, I worked on a theater/acting company website using MVC and Entity Framework Code First with C# for three Sprints (six weeks).
 The purpose of this internship was to work as a team to update the company's website for users who are not technically saavy and want to easily manage what displays in their website.
-Since the project started months before I was brought in and therefore many features were already built, during my internship I had the opportunity to work on several [front end stories](#front-end-stories) and [back end stories](#back-end-stories).
+Since the project started months before I was brought in and therefore many features were already built, during my internship I had the opportunity to work on several [front end tasks](#front-end-tasks) and [back end tasks](#back-end-tasks).

-## Front End Stories
+## Front End Tasks

 * [Cast Member Delete Page Layout](#cast-member-delete-page-layout)
 * [Upgrade Award Index Page](#upgrade-award-index-page)